History of Megyn Kelly in Timeline

 2014: Time's 100 Most Influential People

-In 2014, Megyn Kelly was recognized as one of Time's 100 most influential people.
+In 2014, Megyn Kelly was named one of Time's 100 most influential people.

 In June 2015, Megyn Kelly interviewed Jim Bob Duggar and Michelle Duggar of 19 Kids and Counting regarding their son Josh Duggar's alleged molestation of five girls in 2002.
 She also interviewed two of their daughters, Jill and Jessa.

-On August 6, 2015, Megyn Kelly asked Donald Trump a question about his temperament during the Republican Party presidential debate, which led to media and political reactions, including criticism from Trump.
-After the debate, Ted Cruz said that Kelly had referred to Trump off-camera as "Voldemort".
+On August 6, 2015, Megyn Kelly asked then-presidential candidate Donald Trump about his past insulting remarks towards women during a Republican Party presidential debate, which resulted in a range of media and political reactions, including criticism from Trump.
+Trump declined to attend the Iowa January 28 debate that she moderated.

-2015: Moderated Republican Party presidential debate at Fox News
+2015: Moderation of first Republican Party presidential debate

-In 2015, Megyn Kelly famously moderated the first Republican Party presidential debate during her time at Fox News.
+In 2015, Megyn Kelly moderated the first Republican Party presidential debate while at Fox News.

-In 2015, Megyn Kelly told Variety that she identifies as an independent and has voted for both Democrats and Republicans.
+In 2015, Megyn Kelly told Variety that she had voted for both Democrats and Republicans.

-In February 2016, Kelly signed an agreement with HarperCollins to write an autobiography, a deal worth more than $10 million.
+In February 2016, Megyn Kelly signed an agreement with HarperCollins to write an autobiography for more than $10 million.

 Megyn Kelly appeared on the cover of the February 2016 issue of Vanity Fair.

-In March 2016, it was announced that Megyn Kelly would host a one-hour prime time special on the Fox network, interviewing celebrities from the worlds of politics, entertainment, and other areas of human interest.
+In March 2016, it was announced that Megyn Kelly would host a one-hour primetime special on the Fox network, featuring interviews with celebrities.

-In May 2016, Megyn Kelly hosted a one-hour prime time special on the Fox network which was a sweeps month.
-It acquired 4.8 million viewers, but placed third in the ratings.
+In May 2016, Megyn Kelly's one-hour primetime special aired on the Fox network.
+It acquired 4.8 million viewers and placed third in the ratings.

-In July 2016, amid allegations of sexual harassment on the part of Fox News CEO Roger Ailes, Kelly was reported to have confirmed that she herself was also subjected to his harassment.
-Two days after the report, Ailes resigned from Fox News and his lawyer publicly denied the charge.
+In July 2016, amidst allegations of sexual harassment on the part of Fox News CEO Roger Ailes, Megyn Kelly was reported to have confirmed that she herself was also subjected to his harassment.

 In September 2016, it was reported that Megyn Kelly would be collaborating with Michael De Luca to produce Embeds, a scripted comedy about reporters covering politics, to be aired on a streaming service.